-Jose feels that relationships and systems are necessary to truly impact families and communities and has been recognized for his programs and achievements at the local, county, and state level including Riverside County Public Health Champion and Riverside County Administrator of the Year, California Golden Bell, and National Kaiser Thriving Schools awardee.
+Jose feels that relationships and systems are necessary to truly impact families and communities and has been recognized for his programs and achievements at the local, county, and state-level including Riverside County Public Health Champion, Riverside County Administrator of the Year, California Golden Bell, and National Kaiser Thriving Schools awardee.

 MSW- Family Partner: Jennifer Briseño

 Jennifer Briseño is the Social Worker for the Department of Parent Involvement and Community Outreach.
 She studied at California State University, San Bernardino where she earned her BA in Sociology-Social Service track and received a minor in Ethnic Studies.
 She continued her education at San Diego State University where she earned her MSW and gained experience in home-visiting and child welfare.
 She spent time gaining social work practice at San Diego County’s Child Welfare Services and at North County Lifeline’s CSF department, a non-profit organization that provides in-home parenting curriculum to families in the child welfare system.
-Currently she oversees our 0-4 programming which includes center-based and in-home programs.
+Currently, she oversees our 0-4 programming which includes center-based and in-home programs.
 Jennifer also functions as the field instructor for Social Work interns within the department and is a member of the First 5 Riverside Advisory Committee.

 Liaison Outreach Specialist: Sandra Rodriguez